bmi203-2023/minimal-viable-package/README.md

 Before we build our documentation, we need to update **conf.py**.

-**3. Update the theme and autodoc configuration settings in conf.py.**
+**3. Update the theme, autodoc configuration settings, and sphinx.ext.autodoc references in conf.py.**

 ```bash
 $ cd minimal-viable-package/docs/source